Simple Vegan or Vegetarian Potato leek soup

 Instructions

-- Melt butter in a pot over medium heat
+- Melt butter in a pot over medium-high heat

 - Add onion and celery and let cook until fragrant